hpc2n/selecting-modules/docs/programs.md

 $ ml GCC/11.3.0  OpenMPI/4.1.4 OpenFOAM/11
 ```

 or load each one at a time.
-The above command loads almost 90 modules, including several Python packages and visualization libraries that can be viewed by just entering `ml`.
+The above command loads almost 90 modules, including several Python packages and visualization libraries, all of which can be viewed by entering `ml`.